 Expertise in any of these areas can be applied to real-world situations (e.g., Forensic Anthropology).

-In today’s global community and economy, Anthropology is more relevant than ever before.
+In today’s global community and economy, anthropology is more relevant than ever before.
 Students studying anthropology gain a level of cultural competency – understanding that people from other cultures do not necessarily think or behave the same way in which we do.
-Students learn to appreciate and value human variation – cultural as well as biological variation.
+Students learn to appreciate and value human variation, cultural and biological.

 Anthropology at UTC